manojijthadani/chirp/docs/architecture_design.md

 ## Threading Model

-The main thread instantiates a `NiceService`, which in turn spawns a dedicated service thread equipped with its own message queue.
+The main thread instantiates a `ChirpService`, which in turn spawns a dedicated service thread equipped with its own message queue.
 The main thread registers a message handler with this service.
-Any thread with access to the `NiceService` instance can post messages via the `postMsg(..)` method.
+Any thread with access to the `ChirpService` instance can post messages via the `postMsg(..)` method.
 It is essential to maintain the correct parameter order and data types when posting messages; mismatches will trigger messages in the logs.
 The system supports both asynchronous and synchronous message posting.
 Asynchronous messages are posted with `postMsg` and processed in FIFO order, while synchronous messages posted with `syncMsg` block the caller until the handler completes.

 Once a message is posted, it is enqueued in the service’s message queue.
 When the service thread is idle, it dequeues the next message and dispatches the corresponding handler.
 This ensures all handlers are executed within the context of the service thread.
 After a handler finishes execution, the service proceeds to the next message in the queue, guaranteeing that tasks are processed sequentially, without concurrency.
 This continues till the thread is empty.
 In this state the thread is merely waiting on a mutex.